DNS CAA Record Explained — Certificate Authority Authorization

 The SSL/TLS certificate system relies on trust.
 Hundreds of Certificate Authorities worldwide are trusted by browsers and operating systems to issue certificates for any domain.
 This means that even if you only use Let's Encrypt, a compromised or misbehaving CA on the other side of the world could theoretically issue a valid certificate for your domain.

-CAA records solve this by publishing your certificate issuance policy directly in DNS.
-Since CAs are required to check CAA records (per RFC 8659 and the CA/Browser Forum Baseline Requirements), unauthorized issuance attempts are blocked before they happen.
+CAA records reduce this risk by publishing your certificate issuance policy directly in DNS.
+Since public CAs are required to check CAA records (per RFC 8659 and the CA/Browser Forum Baseline Requirements), issuance by non-authorized compliant CAs should be refused before it happens.

-Tip: CAA records are one of the simplest security improvements you can make.
-If you use SSL/TLS certificates (and you should), you should have CAA records.
+Tip: CAA records are one of the simplest certificate-security improvements you can make.
+If you use public SSL/TLS certificates, you should usually have CAA records.

 CAA Record Syntax